-Introduce students to the set of two historic photographs but provide minimal contextual information - noting that the photos were taken at Ellis Island in the early twentieth century and that Ellis Island was a place where immigrants came when they arrived in the United States.
-If you want digital images, the two photos can be found online in the NYPL Digital Gallery, using the links provided in the text set: great hall and dining hall.
-Have students examine the photos using a questioning sequence that moves from Guiding Questions to text-specific questions - those that emerge from their study and discussion.
+Introduce students to the set of photographs they will study, but provide minimal contextual information - noting that the photos were taken in different classrooms in the United States.
+If you want digital images, the photos can be found online using the links in the text set.